-The out of area seminar is graded as either S (satisfactory) or U (unsatisfactory) by the Department of Biochemistry Faculty.
-In the case of an unsatisfactory grade, the student must remediate the grade to satisfactory within one semester.
+The out of area seminar is graded as either P (pass) or F (fail) by the Department of Biochemistry Faculty.
+In the case of a failing grade, the student must remediate the grade within one semester.
 The form of this remediation will be determined by the student's advisory committee.

-After completion of the out of area seminar requirement the student may opt-out of the Molecular Biology Journal Club starting from the following semester.
-This is contingent upon the student and advisor agreeing that the student has gained sufficient experience in critical assessment of the literature.
+After completion of the out of area seminar requirement the student may opt-out of the Molecular Medicine Journal Club starting from the following semester.
+This is contingent upon the advisor agreeing that the student has gained sufficient experience in critical assessment of the literature and meeting the standards in two consecutive semesters outlined in section A2 (above) of this handbook.